 In some ways that’s an advantage.
 The fewer lenses there are to choose from the simpler the decision making process.
 But the disadvantage is that you might need a specialist lens that Fujifilm don’t make yet (like a macro lens, a fisheye or a tilt-shift lens).

-So far I have bought four Fujinon lenses and two older manual focus lenses that I use with an adapter.
+So far I have bought four Fujinon lenses, a Lensbaby and two older manual focus lenses that I use with an adapter.
 All are primes.

 Note: You can read my other article about lenses I have owned here – Canon Lenses I Have Owned.

 This is the first Fujinon lens that I purchased.
 It came as a kit with the X-Pro 1.
 There is not a lot to say about this lens other than that it has become my favorite very quickly.
 This is against expectation – I expected the normal focal length to be nice to use but not as interesting as wider and longer focal lengths.

 In the event it has turned out to be an excellent walk around lens (I used it a lot during recent trips to China and Spain).
 It also focuses reasonably close to the subject and is useful for close-up photography.
 It can be used at f1.4 for intense selective focus or low light.

 Above: Photo taken with Fujinon 35mm f1.4 lens.
 The lens is small and light, has a maximum aperture of f1.4 and the image quality is excellent.
 It matches the Fujifilm X-T1 camera perfectly and I can walk around with it all day.
 I could never go back to a full-frame dSLR after using this combination.